core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

    CoAP group request
       Header: GET (T=NON, Code=0.01, MID=0x7d41)
-      Uri-Host: grp.example
+      Uri-Host: "grp.example"
-      Uri-Path: light
+      Uri-Path: "light"
-      Uri-Query: foo=bar
+      Uri-Query: "foo=bar"
-      Uri-Query: gp=gp1
+      Uri-Query: "gp=gp1"
 ~~~~~~~~~~~
-{: #fig-gname-query2-example title="Example of application group name in URI query (2/2)"}
+{: #fig-gname-query2-example title="Example of application group name in the URI query (2/2)"}

 ## Group Naming using the URI Authority Component # {#sec-examples-app-group-naming-authority}

 {{fig-gname-auth-example}} provides an example where the URI authority component as a whole is used for encoding the name of the application group.
-Note that although the port information (5685) is not carried as a CoAP Option, it is still transported within the UDP message (in the UDP destination port field).
+Note that, although the port information (5685) is not carried as a CoAP Option, it is still transported within the UDP message (in the UDP destination port field).
-So effectively, the application group name is transported in the UDP message as two parts.
+So, effectively, the application group name is transported in the UDP message as two parts.

 ~~~~~~~~~~~